MaximilianHanussek/BOOTABLE/README.md

 If you just want to run some tensorflow benchmarks use for example:
 <pre>sh run_benchmarks.sh -d large -p full -r 3 -t ml</pre>

+If you want to test the scaling behaviour of a tool use the scaling mode with the `-s` flag here with three replicates, medium size dataset and all tools that belong to the genomics group:
+<pre>sh run_benchmarks.sh -r 3 -s medium -t genomics</pre>

 You can also skip flags where you just want to use the default values.

+### Report generation
 After the benchmarks are finished you can create a Summary file in pdf format running the following command from BOOTABLE root directory:
+<pre>Rscript --vanilla BOOTABLE_report_generator.R</pre>

+If you used the scaling mode for the benchmarks we suggest to plot also the scaling plots with the following parameter
-<pre>Rscript --vanilla threadedBioBenchsuiteStatsGenerator.R</pre>
+<pre>Rscript --vanilla BOOTABLE_report_generator.R scaling</pre>

+The output file will be named `scaling_plot_DATE_TIME.pdf`.
-You will find the pdf file in the BOOTABLE root directory.
+You will find the pdf file(s) in the BOOTABLE root directory.

 ## Results
 BOOTABLE will produce different result files.
 Mainly the most interesting file is the `benchmark_summary_\*.txt` file which you will find in the BOOTABLE root directory.
 The content looks like the following: